Updated September 15, 2021

 Post-Doctoral Fellowship in Machine Learning and Computational Statistics

-Supervisors: Dr. Clifton van der Linden, Dr. Paul McNicholas, Dr. Alexander Shestopaloff
+Supervisors: Dr. Clifton van der Linden, Dr. Alexander Shestopaloff

 Salary: $60,000 CAD per annum with benefits

-This application will be jointly supervised by Dr. Clifton van der Linden, Assistant Professor of Political Science and Director of the Digital Society Lab at McMaster University as well as CEO of Vox Pop Labs, Dr. Paul McNicholas, Professor of Mathematics and Statistics and Canada Research Chair in Computational Statistics (Tier 1), and Dr. Alexander Shestopaloff, Lecturer in Statistics at Queen Mary University of London.
+This application will be jointly supervised by Dr. Clifton van der Linden, Assistant Professor of Political Science and Director of the Digital Society Lab at McMaster University as well as CEO of Vox Pop Labs, and Dr. Alexander Shestopaloff, Lecturer in Statistics at Queen Mary University of London.

 This fellowship provides an opportunity to engage in research related to the ongoing development of multiple digital products, including a decision recommendation system for post-secondary education institutions and programs in Canada.
 The successful candidate will have an opportunity to work on developing novel methodologies for the analysis of complex survey and related data.
 This research project will involve access to unique datasets from and close collaboration with the Vox Pop Labs research and product teams.